-The Ascension is celebrated 40 days after the Resurrection, on the Thursday of the 6th week after Easter.
+The Ascension is celebrated 40 days after the Resurrection, on Thursday, the 6th week after Easter.
 This year we celebrate it on 2 June.
 It is also known as Ispas.
-On this day Christians greet each other with “Christ is risen!” and “Truly He is risen!”.
-The Ascension of the Lord had witnesses, it was a light-filled parting, for the disciples returned to Jerusalem “with great joy”.
+On this day, Christians greet each other with “Christ is risen!” and “Truly He is risen!”.
+The Ascension of the Lord had witnessed; it was a light-filled parting, for the disciples returned to Jerusalem “with great joy.”
 For this reason, there is no greeting in our service books similar to the one at Easter.

-Christ ascended to heaven from the Mount of Olives, in the sight of the Apostles and two angels.
-The angels spoke to the disciples about Christ’s second coming, so that they would not be overwhelmed by the pain of parting.
+Christ ascended to heaven from the Mount of Olives in the sight of the Apostles and two angels.
+The angels spoke to the disciples about Christ’s second coming so they would not be overwhelmed by the pain of parting.

 What is the Ascension?

 On the fortieth day after the Resurrection, the Saviour again appeared to His disciples, took them with Him, and they left Jerusalem.
 They went up the Mount of Olives and spoke to them for the last time, telling them not to leave the city until they had received the Holy Spirit; then to go into all the world and preach the Gospel to all nations.

 As a lot of people already know, Ascension is one of the twelve great royal feasts of our Church and is always celebrated on the Thursday of the sixth week after Easter, forty days after the Resurrection.
 On this day, we commemorate the moment when, in the presence of His Apostles, the Saviour Christ ascended to heaven from the Mount of Olives.

 The Saviour raised His hands and blessed them all.
 And as he blessed them and they worshipped him, a cloud covered him, and they saw him no more.
 Two angels dressed in white robes then stood by the disciples and told them that the Saviour had ascended to God the Father and would come again at the end of time to judge all men according to their deeds.